LambdaHack/LambdaHack/README.md

 Allure of the Stars
 ===================

-This is an alpha prerelease of Allure of the Stars, a near-future Sci-Fi [roguelike] [1] and tactical squad game.
+This is an alpha pre-release of Allure of the Stars, a near-future Sci-Fi [roguelike] [1] and tactical squad game.
 Long term goals are high replayability and auto-balancing through procedural content generation and persistent content